ibm-cloud-docs/vpc/bare_metal_server_storage.md

 The following network-attached storages are not supported:
 * Block Storage for VPC
-* File Storage for VPC (select availability)
+* File Storage for VPC

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, and Tokyo regions.
-Contact your IBM Sales representative if you are interested in getting access.
-{: preview}